sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 If you do not implement one of the two options above, there will be NO unsubscribe link added to your emails and you will be in direct violation of CAN-SPAM.
 {% endwarning %}

+{% anchor h2 %}
+Adding a Weblink
+{% endanchor %}

+You can give your campaign recipients the option to see their email online, by adding a ```[weblink]``` tag within your template.
+This tag only adds the URL, so you will need to add an HTML anchor tag around this substitution tag.

 <div class="row">
     <div class="col-md-6 text-left">